7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • 5–10 page mini guide

-• prompt pack for music or visuals
+• prompt pack for music, visuals, writing, or brand work

 • checklist or workflow template

-• sample or preview pack where applicable
+• starter kit, sample file, or preview pack where relevant

-Day 3: Newsletter setup with one form and one welcome email
+Set up email with one form and one welcome email

 You need an email list because social platforms do not owe you reach.

-• one welcome email that delivers the free download
+• one welcome email that delivers the free download or next step

 • one sentence telling subscribers what to expect next